Omar-Safwat/HealthCare_project/Week_9/Week_9.md

 **Larisa approach**
 [Predictions based on logistic regression & Outliers](https://github.com/Omar-Safwat/HealthCare_project/Week_9/LogisticRegressionPredictions%2BOutliers.ipynb)
-1. Predicting NaN values using Logistic Regression.<br>
+1. Predicting NaN values using Logistic Regression.
+As target values are categorical the problem was a classification one and I used linear regression as algorithm.<br>

 Problems encountered:<br>